Labia minora: Variation

-The individual size, coloration and shapes of the labia minora are subject to significant variability between women.
+The individual size, coloration, and shapes of the labia minora are subject to significant variability between women.
 The labia minora are completely covered by the labia majora in some women in a standing posture, while in others they protrude visibly from the pubic cleft.

-Being thinner than the outer labia, the inner labia can be also more narrow than the former, or wider than the labia majora, thus protruding in the pudendal cleft and making the term minora (Latin for smaller) essentially inapplicable in these cases.
+Being thinner than the outer labia, the inner labia can also be more narrow than the former, or wider than the labia majora, thus protruding in the pudendal cleft and making the term minora (Latin for smaller) essentially inapplicable in these cases.
 They can also be smooth or frilled, the latter being more typical of longer or wider inner labia.

 The appearance of the labia minora varies depending on the position of the legs.
 On the left, with the legs closed, the labia minora is almost completely covered by the labia majora.
 In the center, with the legs slightly open, the labia minora becomes partially visible.
 On the right, with the legs fully open, the labia minora is completely visible, along with the clitoral hood.

-From 2003 to 2004, researchers from the Department of Gynaecology, Elizabeth Garrett Anderson Hospital in London, measured the labia and other genital structures of 50 women from the age of 18 to 50, with a mean age of 35.6.
+From 2003 to 2004, researchers from the Department of Gynaecology, Elizabeth Garrett Anderson Hospital in London, measured the labia and other genital structures of 50 women from the ages of 18 to 50, with a mean age of 35.6.
 The study has since been criticized for its "small and homogenous sample group" consisting primarily of white women.
 The results were: